scopatz/inequality-scipy2019/slides.md

 name: ch3-collect-data-leadership
 # Collect data

-.bigger[To determine leadership, you use the following algorthim:]
+.bigger[To determine leadership, you use the following algorithm:]

 <br/>